TeaFive/sortprofiler/README.md

   - `benchmark.cpp/.h` – timers + logs
   - `analyzer.cpp/.h` – log parsing
 - [CLI] Each "page" share similar functionalities like printing the menu page...
 Consider namespaces?
 For example, `mainMenu::printMenu()` and `benchmark::printMenu()`.
+  - Many functions share the same body (i.e. repeated code).
+Condensing them is a good consideration for the future.
+See the top comment in `cli_utils.h` for more detail.

 ### 🚀 Stretch Goals
   - Load + analyze saved logs